‘Destiny 2: Forsaken’ Annual Pass Has Bungie Balancing On Pinhead With Content Changes

 — Bungie (@Bungie) June 7, 2018

 The Destiny 2: Forsaken Annual Pass is a completely different beast, however.
-Bungie is taking the focus off story content and pushing towards more frequent smaller DLC releases with a focus on end-game content.
-The plan is to release Black Armory in Winter 2018, Joker’s Wild in Spring 2019, and Penumbra in Summer 2019 with each coming with the following:
+Bungie is taking the focus off story content and pushing toward more frequent smaller DLC releases with a focus on end-game content.
+The plan is to release Black Armory in winter, 2018, Joker’s Wild in spring, 2019, and Penumbra in summer, 2019, with each coming with the following:

 - More Pinnacle Activities